garris/BackstopJS/README.md

 }
 ```

-The above is a crude example -- there are other fancy mappings you can create as well -- check out the NPM documentation for more info.
+The above is a basic example -- check out the NPM documentation for more info.

 ### Tuning BackstopJS performance
 During a test, BackstopJS processes image capture and image comparisons in parallel.
 You can adjust how much BackstopJS does at one time by changing